JepsonNomad/phenomap/README.md

 ## Warning

 `phenomap` requires a considerable amount of computing power and even for small datasets it may take a while to process the data.
 I therefore recommend cropping datasets to the minimum possible extent and projecting to the coarsest possible resolution.
-At this point `phenomap` does not support parallel processing, but it is expected to in future versions.
+This dev version of `phenomap` aims to support parallel processing, but it is expected to be especially buggy in early versions, but improve in future versions.

 ## Installation